OPENED FEBRUARY 2019

-Her singular point-of-view when curating exhibitions is informed by the visual stylization and atmosphere of her classical foundation.
+Her singular point-of-view when curating exhibitions or advising collections is informed by the visual stylization and atmosphere of her classical foundation.
 A partnership with sculptor Se Yoon Park was catalyzed by an alignment of aesthetic pursuits that has an eye to both the past and the future.

 SE YOON PARK

 Park, born in South Korea, launched his professional career in the realm of architecture, working for leading firms - Office for Metropolitan Architecture (OMA), led by Rem Koolhaas in Rotterdam, the Netherlands, Bjarke Ingels Group (BIG), Fernando Romero Enterprise (FR-EE), and REX in New York, led by Joshua Prince Ramus, the designer of the Seattle Library, which first inspired Park to become an architect.

 Drawing upon his architectural design sensibilities, Park began his exploration of light and shadow in his own work as a sculptor, setting out in 2014 to found his own design studio in Brooklyn.